Skip to main content

 Communication

-Premium rate phone numbers, complex bills, internet only communication and automated telephone systems can all create barriers between firms and some vulnerable clients.
+Premium rate phone numbers, complex bills, internet only communication and automated telephone systems can all create barriers between banks and vulnerable clients.
 While some may prefer to simply complete their information online to avoid another phone call at a time of bereavement, for example, others may prefer the personal touch.

 • Do you accurately record vulnerability markers securely?